One in three families are impacted by addiction

 Even most doctors, counselors and therapists get it wrong.

-"Is there anything I can do to help My son?
+"There MUST be something I can do to help My son?
 My daughter?
 My husband?

 - They have to want it.